Parameters

 • Test case: Use test case parameters for values that are specific to a single test case.

-• Browser: All teams now use Chrome as the default browser for test cases.
+• Browser: All test cases use Chrome as the default browser.
 The data type is set to String.

-• BaseUrl: All teams now use https://booking.travelapp.example.com as the base URL for all test cases.
+• BaseUrl: All test cases use https://booking.travelapp.example.com as the base URL.
 The data type is set to String.

-The Mobile team tests on a different platform, so the administrator sets the following workspace parameters for the Mobile team's workspace:
+A contributor sets the following workspace parameter for the team's workspace:

-• Browser: The Mobile team uses Firefox as the default browser for test cases.
+• Browser: The workspace uses Firefox as the default browser, overriding the tenant value.
 The data type is set to String.

-• BaseUrl: The Web team uses https://staging.travelapp.example.com as the base URL for this playlist only.
+• BaseUrl: All test cases in this playlist use https://staging.travelapp.example.com.
 The data type is set to String.

-• FlightNumber: The test case uses TRV-2024-789 as the flight number.
+• PaymentMethod: This test case instance uses CreditCard.
 The data type is set to String.

 When you run a test case, Tosca Cloud applies the parameters as follows: